- Yarra's first Climate Emergency Plan

 Since adopting the plan, we have:

-- Transitioned twenty-five Council buildings from gas to all-electric, powered by renewables, with only five Council managed small sites remaining on gas.
+- Transitioned twenty-six Council buildings from gas to all-electric, powered by renewables, with only four Council-managed small sites remaining on gas.

 - Sped up the roll out of cycling infrastructure by trialling temporary bike lanes to inform permanent upgrades.